matplotlib/matplotlib/doc/users/next_whats_new/option_between_for_step_fill_between.rst

 ------------------------------------------------------------------------

-Previously one would need to trick step() and fill_between() to plot data where x has one point than y, typically when plotting pre-binned histograms.
+Previously one would need to trick step() and fill_between() to plot data where x has one more point than y, typically when plotting pre-binned histograms.

 step() now takes where="between" for x, y satisfying either